aanchalmahajan3112/AI_integrated_video_editor/README.md

   #### To try Speech-to-Text without linking it to our project, we can choose the "TRY THIS API" option.
 To enable the Speech-to-Text API for use with project, we can click ENABLE.

   #### (Optional) Enable data logging.
 By opting in to data logging, we allow Google to record any audio data that we send to Speech-to-Text.
 This data is used to improve the Speech-to-Text models.
+Users
-Users who opt in to data logging benefit from lower pricing.
+  who opt in to data logging benefit from lower pricing.

   #### We now must link one or more service accounts to the Speech-to-Text API.
 Click on the Credentials menu item on the left side of the Speech-to-Text API main page.
-If we do not have any service accounts    associated with this project, we can create one by following the instructions in the "creating a new service account" section.
+If we do not have any service
+  accounts associated with this project, we can create one by following the instructions in the "creating a new service account" section.

-   ### b.Name Entity Recognition  - Named Entity Recognition (NER) is a natural language processing (NLP) technique that focuses on identifying and classifying
+   ### b.Name Entity Recognition  -
-   named entities (i.e.,names, specific objects, places, organizations, dates, quantities, and other proper nouns) within a text.
+   Named Entity Recognition (NER) is a natural language processing (NLP) technique that focuses on identifying and classifying named entities (i.e.,names, specific objects, places, organizations, dates, quantities, and other proper nouns) within a text.
    For this purpose we can use models like spaCy or BERT-based models for recognizing entities in the script.

-   ### c.Sentiment Analysis -  Foe sentiment analysis the Pre-trained models like transformer-based models can be used.
+   ### c.Sentiment Analysis -
+   For sentiment analysis the Pre-trained models like transformer-based models can be used.
 Transformer-based models, like BERT, GPT, and their variants, are deep learning models that use attention mechanisms and neural networks for understanding language.
 These models have been pre-trained on massive text corpora and they take into account the entire sentence or document when determining sentiments.

    Why NER & Sentiment Analysis is required- These are required for content categorization, sentiment-based editing, and script analysis.

    ### d.
 Facial Detection- A facial detection model is integrated to identify and mark timestamps when faces are present in the video.
    OpenCV's pre-trained Haar Cascades, deep learning-based models like Single Shot MultiBox Detector (SSD), or Region-based Convolutional Neural Networks (R-CNNs) can be used for detecting faces in the video.
    Haar Cascade Classifiers, are a machine learning object detection method used to identify objects, detect faces or patterns within images or video.
 They are trained using machine learning techniques, particularly the AdaBoost (Adaptive Boosting) algorithm.